Mecklenburg Correctional Center: The 1984 escape from death row

 Six inmates facing the Virginia electric chair made an escape from the facility on May 31, 1984.
 The inmates who escaped included two of the Briley Brothers (Linwood and James), along with Lem Tuggle, Earl Clanton, Derick Peterson, and Willie Jones.
 They had observed how correctional officers were complacent and often failed to follow security procedures.
 While returning to the building from evening recreation time around 8:00 pm, Clanton hid in the bathroom next to the entrance of the death row cell block, then charged out on cue from another inmate when the adjacent control room's door was left open.

 Clanton overpowered the officer inside and released all of the locks in the cell block.
 Inmates took over the block with homemade knives and blindfolded and bound responding officers, changing into their uniforms.
+Death row inmates Wilbert Lee Evans and Willie Lloyd Turner had participated in planning meetings for the escape months prior, but they ultimately did not participate; guards later stated that Evans and Turner also prevented the escaping inmates from harming any prison workers, and at least one stated he "[owed] his life" to Evans and Turner.
+Evans's attorneys in particular argued that his role in protecting guards in the escape should have earned him mercy from execution.
+Evans was ultimately executed in the electric chair in 1990, and Turner was executed by lethal injection in 1995.

-They bluffed their way out of the prison by calling the front gate of the prison and pretending to be officers who needed a van supplied and both gates opened to aid in the disposal of a bomb supposedly constructed by the inmates.
+The escaping inmates bluffed their way out of the prison by calling the front gate of the prison and pretending to be officers who needed a van supplied and both gates opened to aid in the disposal of a bomb supposedly constructed by the inmates.
 The bomb was actually a portable TV covered with a blanket.
 The group correctly deduced that the prison had no set protocol for bomb disposal and so the gate officer could be fooled into opening both gates at the same time, in violation of standard procedure.

 The six escapees put on riot helmets to conceal their faces and carried the TV out of the unit on a stretcher while spraying it with a fire extinguisher.
 They put it into the waiting van, which they drove straight out of the prison at 10:47 pm.
 Once the six men were free, they crossed into nearby North Carolina.
 Unable to agree on their next move, they soon split up in the town of Warrenton and abandoned the van in a schoolyard.